+Salary levels for the workforce are set via analytical mechanisms in accordance with the Council's Pay Policy.
 The Personnel Committee is ultimately responsible for setting remuneration for all roles within the Council's organisational structures up to £100,000 and for making appropriate recommendations to Council, at and above that level.
-For roles up to SCP 57, salary levels are set under the delegated authority of the Council's Pay Policy, whilst for more senior roles the Committee will approve or commend salary levels on an individual basis in line with the policy on remunerating chief officers set out below.
+For roles up to SCP 57 (circa. £50,000), salary levels are set under the delegated authority of the Council's Constitution, whilst for more senior roles the Committee will approve or commend salary levels on an individual basis in line with the policy on remunerating chief officers set out below.

 For the purposes of this Pay Policy Statement remuneration of employees consists of the salary, additions to salary and additional allowances.
-It does not include reimbursement of nontaxable expenses, which are paid on the basis of actual reasonable costs.
+It does not include reimbursement of non-taxable expenses, which are paid on the basis of actual reasonable costs.